rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     chkconfig vnstat on
     cd ~/

-**Fourth** - Lastly we setup VNstat to begin monitoring the interfaces.
+**Fourth** - Lastly, we setup VNstat to begin monitoring the interfaces.

     # Public Interface
     vnstat -u -i eth0